anablav/JavaAlgorithms/README.md

 # JavaAlgorithms

 One of my favourite passtime is solving puzzles.
-Like to be BEST at Algorithms and data structures.
+Like to be the BEST at Algorithms and data structures.